Written by Amie Lawrence, Ph.D., former Director of Global Innovation

 Each year, a fresh crop of college graduates look to enter the workforce, searching for jobs with varying degrees of success.
 Some graduates with a strong academic record (e.g., GPA) will quickly find a job and succeed, while others will not.
 Some graduates with a mediocre academic record will flourish in the workplace.
 What is the discrepancy?
 Why isn’t school success and job success the same?
 What is it that employers really want?

 I study job performance and ‘things’ that predict job performance.
 I have listened to many hiring managers and executives talk about what they want in an employee.
 While it can differ from industry to industry and job to job, many desirable qualities are universal.
 These qualities are not always the same qualities that are necessary for success in a school setting.
 GPA is not a strong predictor of job performance because it isn’t a proxy for intelligence as many people assume.

 Even if a student entering the workforce is smart, it often isn’t enough.
 Organizations want well-rounded, cooperative and dependable employees.
-Listed below are my picks for the top five qualities that lead to high job performance and success throughout a career:
+Listed below are my picks for the top five professional qualities that lead to high job performance and success throughout a career: